danielsuo/danielsuo.github.io/notes/aiml/logistic-regression.md

 \log \frac{p}{1 - p} = \beta_0 + x\cdot \beta
 $$

-gives us the two properties that we want: bounded between 1 and 0 regardless of $x$, and small changes in $p$ with respect to $x$ as $p$ gets close to 0 or 1.
+gives us the two properties that we want: $p$ bounded between 1 and 0 regardless of $x$, and $p$ changes little with respect to $x$ as $p$ gets close to 0 or 1.
 In the plot below, we let

 $$
 u=\beta_0 + x\cdot\beta